6 New Horizons

 6 NEW HORIZONS

-Granddad suffered a severe heart-attack during my middle years at secondary school.
-It seemed that my greatest fear was to become a reality.
-I never thought I would ever see Granny cry as much.
-The tough woman I knew crumbled within a matter of hours.
-Nothing in life had any meaning for her other than his recovery and that didn’t look likely for a long time.
+I had never seen Granny cry and now she seemed to do little else.
+The tough mountain of a woman crumbled within a matter of hours.
+Nothing in life had any meaning for her other than Dad’s recovery and that didn’t look likely for a long time.

-When he finally came home, after over two months in hospital, he was much weaker and frailer than he had ever been.
+Finally, he came home, after over two months in hospital, looking weaker and frailer than he had ever done.
 The frying pan disappeared and Granny became very careful with the meals she prepared.
-His heart had been severely weakened and we looked on every extra day as a bonus.
+His heart had been severely weakened and every extra day with him was like a bonus.